nseniak/opwatch/doc/reference/processor/trail.md

 For instance, if `duration` is `3000` and `period` is `"1s"`, then `trail` first waits for 3 seconds then starts generating every second an array of the inputs it has received during the last 3 seconds.

-Both `duration` and `period` can be expressed as either a number of milliseconds or a String representing an [ISO-8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations), like for example `"30s"` for 30 seconds or `"1m"` for one minute.

 ### Examples

 #### Trigger an alert when a log file has more than 20 Java exception per second